Skip to main content

 Your backend mints a token

-After your own auth confirms the user, call the mint endpoint with your kt_live_… key.
-You get back an HS256 JWT scoped to one org + project, with a short TTL (~15 min).
+After your own auth confirms the user, call the mint endpoint with your kt_live_... key that has the agents:write scope.
+You get back a signed token scoped to one org + agent, with an expires_in value.
+If the org or verified end user is over budget, the mint endpoint returns 402 instead of a token.

 2